Quinceañera: United States

+Argentina

-In Argentina, the XVs (or quinces) follow a similar structure but without the chambelanes or dances.
-There is also an "after twelve list" where people that aren't that close with the quinceañera can come into the party and enjoy it but without being part of the symbolical experience of the xv.
+In Argentina, the "fiesta de 15" follows a similar structure but without the Mexican chambelanes or dances.
+There is also an "after twelve list" where people who aren't that close with the quinceañera can come into the party and enjoy it but without being part of the symbolical experience of the fiesta de 15.

 New traditions

 In the 21st century, many girls create their own quinceañera celebrations.
 Whereas traditional dresses were formal and usually white dresses only and are now more varied.
 Also, instead of having the traditional seven damas and seven chambelanes, the quinceañera may pick all damas or all chambelanes.
 Traditionally, girls were not allowed to dance in public until turning 15, but this taboo has also receded significantly.
 The ceremony of the Changing of the Shoes has also been modified.
 Instead of wearing slippers before ceremonially exchanging them for high heels, a girl may decide to wear shoes compatible with the color and style of her dress instead of donning the traditional slippers.